tclindner/npm-package-json-lint/README.md

 ### Examples

-Run a specific rule, author-valid-values, on a file relative to the current working directory.
+Run a specific rule, require-author, on a file relative to the current working directory.
 `pjl-cli -f "../relative-path/package.json" -r "require-author: 'error'"`

-Run a specific rule, author-valid-values, ignoring warnings on a file relative to the current working directory.
+Run a specific rule, require-author, ignoring warnings on a file relative to the current working directory.
 `pjl-cli -f "../relative-path/package.json" -r "require-author: 'error'" --ignore-warnings`

 Run using the config in `.npmpackagejsonlintrc` on a file relative to the current working directory.